30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 M&M World Times Square

 In the very middle of Times Square, you will find a large set of bleachers which can be the perfect place to snap a family photo with the colorful lights as a backdrop.
-(This also makes for a good time to take a break and rest tired feet if you have been doing a lot of walking.)
+(Take a break, enjoy a snack, and rest tired feet!)

 2. NYC Family Tours